-The monolithic volumes, through their composition, act as frames, shields or cantilevers, providing shade from the sun, protection from the desert wind, and frames the endless views towards the sea from multiple vantage points.
-Usable terraces, covered porticos, hidden nooks, viewing platforms are all part of a selection of multi-use spaces generated by modulating the massing.
-The expressive volumes of the three villas reach out to each other creating a streamlined street interface, thereby forging a unified identity for the development.
-Ternion, thus, is an experiment in modern Arabic residential architecture, that respects the privacy and exclusivity dictated by the social norms without compromising on the joys of community.
+The monolithic volumes, through their composition, act as frames, shields, or cantilevers, providing shade from the sun, protection from desert winds, and framing endless sea views from multiple perspectives.
+Usable terraces, sheltered porticos, hidden nooks, and viewing platforms are all integral to the variety of multi-use spaces created by modulating the massing.
+The expressive volumes of the three villas extend towards each other, creating a streamlined street interface and forming a unified identity for the development.
+The project, dubbed ‘Ternion,’ serves as a modern experiment in Arabic residential architecture that respects the privacy and exclusivity dictated by social norms while embracing the pleasure of community living.

 Photography by Gijo Paul George